DarkWiiPlayer/nanotest/readme.md

 Nanotest::eval::maps(expr, table, opts={})
 ```

 `maps` is possibly the most powerful function in the Eval module.
 It takes an expression and a map (known as hash in ruby-speek), and evaluates the function for each pair in the map with the values of the key (which should be an array) as arguments, and fails when the result differs from the corresponding value.
+As always, a hash can be passed as third argument for options.

 ```ruby
 abs = ->(x){x>=0 ? x : -x}